gardenlinux/gardenlinux/docs/01_developers/lima.md

 [Lima](https://lima-vm.io/) is a tool for running Linux virtual machines.
 Originally intended to allow running Linux containers on mac, it became a quite versatile tool for virtual machine life cycle management.
+It makes it convenient to open a shell via ssh in virtual machines and can mount local directories into the virtual machine.

-It is open source and can be used on macOS and Linux hosts.
+Lima is open source and can be used on macOS and Linux hosts.

 Garden Linux can be used as a guest operating system with Lima.
+For this, Garden Linux provides ready-built disk images and yaml manifest files.
+You may use the yaml manifest as provided, or [download](https://images.gardenlinux.io/kvm_curl-lima-today.yaml) and modify it according to your needs.
+See the [example configuration](https://github.com/lima-vm/lima/blob/master/examples/default.yaml) for available options.

 ## Using pre-built images